 Design and Life: Xanthe White, Miguel Urquijo and Phillip Johnson

-There is no other design profession that is as intimately intertwined with the natural world than landscape design.
+There are few other design professions that are as intimately intertwined with the natural world than that of landscape design.
 The designer’s palette consists of plants, soil, timber, stone and water, and a design’s success depends not only on a well considered plan, but a deep understanding of the cycles, proclivities and variability of the the more-than-human world.
-The best garden designers, therefore, are humble and reverential creatures with a deep appreciation of the unknowability and unending beauty of nature; they know who the boss really is.
+The best garden designers, therefore, are humble and reverential creatures with a deep appreciation of the unknowability and beauty of nature; they know who the boss really is.
 Here, we’re celebrating three designers who, through their words and work, exemplify designing with nature.